mikechu8/test-heardle-alundis/README.md

 - try to choose tracks that aren't blocked in a lot of countries

 At some point your game will stop working, and it's because it's gone through your list of songs.

 You can fix this by duplicating the songs in the tracks array, or by changing the start date.

+Note that if you change the start date, it will also reset the day number (eg `Harry Styles Heardle #80` will go back to `Harry Styles Heardle #1`)

 ## Title